mLucas55/spam-email-classification/README.md

   - High precision percantage reveals the model is conservative in labeling emails as spam (fewer false positives).
   - When comparing the evaluatation accuracy to training accuracy there is a -.0315∆ or -3.1%∆.
 This shows the model could struggle with generalizing.
     - Increase in loss % during evaluation supports this claim.

+## Discussion

+Overall the model is considerably accurate with an even higher precession.
+The high precission is nice when the model is telling you an email is spam, however you can't rely on precission alone.
+This is because precision focuses on the accuracy of positive predictions (True Positives) but ignores instances that are actually positive that were incorrectly predicted as negative (False Negatives).

+This is where our accuracy metric comes into play which considers everything.
+As mentioned in results, based off of loss % and acccuracy % deltas from training to evaluation, the model slightly struggles to generalize.